Mortens4444/LiveView/ReadMe.md

 ## Overview

 The application can be started with the `LiveView.exe`.
-When you want to show a full-screen camera application on a display device, it will start the `Camera.exe`.
+When you want to show a full-screen camera application on a display device, it will start the `CameraApp.exe`.

 You can create predefined grids in the LiveView application, which can be shown in a Sequence application (`Sequence.exe`) continuously, or multiple grids with specific timings for each grid.